Iranian author nominated for Christian Andersen Award

 correspondent, Hassanzadeh who is the representative of The Children’s Book Council of Iran

-for the award will compete with writers from friends, Japan, Switzerland and New Zealand and Divina are will be named in Bologna International Book Festival 2018.
+for the award will compete with writers from ۤFrance, Japan, Switzerland and New Zealand and the winner will be named in Bologna International Book Festival 2018.
 He was nominated by the Council for “his life achievement in the field of writing for children and young adults.

 Hans Christian Andersen Award